Dear musician/label/PR representative,

 Artist Name – Release Name [label & cat no’ or “unsigned”]

-Please upload your track to somewhere like Wetransfer, Dropbox or to your own hosting (if you have it) so that I can easily visit the link and download the track.
+Please upload your track to somewhere like Wetransfer, Soundcloud, Dropbox or to your own hosting (if you have it) so that I can easily visit the link and download the track.
 Please also check that the link works.

 I occasionally create mixes or podcasts and put them online.
 Sometimes my DJ set or radio show may be recorded and go online.
 If you do not want me to play your music on the radio, DJing or in a podcast, then please let me know

 If I love your track enough to want to play it out when I’m DJing or cut it on to a dub plate, then it’s always nice to have the option of downloading a wav file, to save me asking again.

 Why not upload the uncompressed wav to Soundcloud, and make it downlodable.
 Then you can make it private - send me a link to stream it, and if I like it, I can download it right there.
 It really is that easy!